johndpope/ethereum-decompile/README.md

 * Clone this repo
 * `cd` into its directory
 * `cat <bytecode> | python3 decomp.py` to print helpful descriptions to stdout
+The bytecode can be generated with `solcjs contract.sol --bin` or similar.